AndrGab/MediRepo/README.md

 ## MediRepo

 Most hospitals are restricting visitors for COVID-19 Patients.
-This is a personal project to help hospitals sharing Daily Medical Reports with those patients family.
+This is a personal project to help hospitals to share Daily Medical Reports with those patients' families.

 ## Front End